 5. How much is in my budget?
 (A no-brainer, but this one often gets overlooked.
 For reals.)

-6. Is flying going to be a huge pain in the ass?
+6. Is flying going to be a huge pain?
 Would it be better to go somewhere within driving distance?

-7. What the f*&% do I plan on doing with the kids on rainy days?
-Sitting in the room/rental and bonding, or is it essential to have a freakin’ movie theater near by?
+7. What do I plan on doing with the kids on rainy days?
+Sitting in the room/rental and bonding, or is it essential to have a movie theater near by?

 8. How long do I wanna stay?
 (Many places have strict 3, 4, 7, etc. night minimums during certain seasons.)

-9. Do I give a shit about the food?
+9. Is food an issue?
 (Again, this one is kind of important if you’re traveling with the kiddos.
 My 6-year-old lives on a diet of chicken nuggets and grilled cheese, so it’s imperative that those two things are offered wherever we go.
 No exotic cuisine for him.)

 10. Am I cool with cramming my family into a hotel room, or do we need to find a locale that offers plenty of home/condo/cottage rentals so we have more space to